 FPAUM was \$42.8 billion at December 31, 2009, a decrease of \$0.6 billion, or 1.4%, compared to \$43.4 billion at December 31, 2008.
 The decrease was primarily attributable to a \$3.2 billion reduction representing the exclusion of the NAV of KPE and its commitments to our investment funds.
 In addition, the change in FPAUM included investor redemptions from one of our fixed income funds of \$0.6 billion, distributions of \$0.3 billion primarily representing the reduction of fee paying invested capital associated with realization activity in our private equity funds, and \$0.6 billion related to committed capital that was transferred from a fee paying private equity fund (European Fund III) to a non-fee paying private equity fund (E2 Investors).
-E2 Investors was created to make follow-on investments in current European Fund II portfolio companies.
-The primary use of capital is intended to improve such companies' capital structures.
-We elected to create a new fund for these follow-on investment opportunities, rather than making these investments through our existing European private equity fund with uncalled commitments (European Fund III), so that European Fund II investors would have the opportunity to participate in the fund and avoid having their ownership interests in European Fund II portfolio companies diluted by the follow-on investments.
-In light of the economic environment that existed in 2009 when E2 Investors was raised, as well as the nature of the investments that the fund would be making (exclusively follow-on investments in existing European Fund II portfolio companies), as an inducement, we structured E2 Investors without a management fee and allowed European Fund III investors, many of whom had also invested in European Fund II, to transfer a portion of their uncalled commitments from European Fund III to E2 Investors.
-The decreases in FPAUM described above were partially offset by \$2.1 billion in net unrealized gains primarily resulting from changes in the market value of our fixed income investment vehicles, and to a lesser extent foreign exchange adjustments on foreign denominated committed and invested capital, as well as new capital raised of \$2.0 billion in our private equity funds and separately managed accounts.
+E2 Investors was created to provide our investors with the ability to make follow-on investments in current European Fund II portfolio companies that improve such companies' capital structure, or to take advantage of the dislocation in the capital markets, generally by using a portion of the investors' uncalled commitments to our European Fund III.
+As an incentive, E2 Investors was structured to allow these investors to invest on a no-management fee basis.
+These decreases were partially offset by \$2.1 billion in net unrealized gains primarily resulting from changes in the market value of our fixed income investment vehicles, and to a lesser extent foreign exchange adjustments on foreign denominated committed and invested capital, as well as new capital raised of \$2.0 billion in our private equity funds and separately managed accounts.
 For additional discussion of our funds and other investment vehicles, please see "Business."